1hubert/stock-trading-app/README.md

 - Trading history

 # Motivation
-I've wanted to learn basics of back-end development and Flask seemed like it wouldn't be too overwhelming.
+I've wanted to learn basics of back-end development and Flask seemed like a good start.

 # Configuration (Windows)
 1) Install dependencies with `pip install -r requirements.txt`.